-I love waking up to muesli a combination of grains, fruits, seeds, nuts, and yogurt; sweetened with honey.
+I love waking up to muesli a combination of rolled oats, fruits, seeds, nuts, and yogurt; sweetened with honey.
 Even if you detest oatmeal you should give muesli a try.
 It is the perfect comfort food for the morning.
 It takes only a few minutes to make a creamy delicious muesli–filled with wholesome ingredients, yet--it seems indulgent.

 Once you made it a few times you won’t need a recipe.
 My muesli constantly changes--pears and apples in the winter and when spring arrives I look forward to strawberries and cherries.
 My summer version is chock full of apricots and peaches.
 If you make it the night before the oatmeal softens, but if you can't wait it's fine to eat straight away.
 The chia seeds thicken the muesli quite a bit so you may need to add more milk to loosen it up when you serve it.
 It will keep about 4 days after that the fruit begins to ferment.